 It's time to learn how to prune raspberries.
-Spring is when you want to care for your raspberry and blueberry plants to get them ready for their harvest season come summer.
+Late winter and early spring is when you want to care for your raspberry and blueberry plants to get them ready for their harvest season come summer.

 Learn how to prune blueberries for a larger harvest here.

 You need to determine which kind of raspberries you have.
 There are two kinds of raspberries, either ever bearing or summer bearing.
 Ever bearing raspberries produce fruit in the summer and fall, while summer bearing raspberries produce a large amount of berries in the summer.
 Summer bearing are preferred for those of us who like to preserve our fruits in jams, jellies, and syrups so you have enough to make your recipes.

 This tutorial on how to prune your raspberries is for summer bearing raspberries.

 I made a quick video to show you how to prune raspberries

 You need to remove last year's canes as raspberries only produce on the second year cane.
 Canes that produced berries last year will not produce anymore and need to be cut away.
 Canes are the wooden branches or shoots that come up from the base of the plant.

 Make sure you wear gloves and long sleeves as they do scratch… I've had the battle wounds to prove it.

 Cut at the base of the plant.
 Remove any branches that produced last year and any broken or puny branches.